 HBS CEO Francis Tellier commented that although such programmes are always implemented in the host country, South Africa 2010 represented a special case: “In view of the importance of skills development, the programme has been approved by the Media, Advertising, Publishing, Printing and Packaging Sector Education Training Authority (MAPPP-SETA).
 As a result and in accordance with special guidelines, successful students receive educational credits, giving them an advantage when they apply for their next jobs.”

-“It has been an incredible experience,” said Tshibvumo Sikhwivhilu, a 21-year-old assistant to the Venue Manager in Polokwane, in an interview with FIFA.com.
+A unique opportunity“It has been an incredible experience,” said Tshibvumo Sikhwivhilu, a 21-year-old assistant to the Venue Manager in Polokwane, in an interview with FIFA.com.
 “I have learned so many things working at the World Cup.
 It’s been a great personal achievement because I know I can now go on and do anything.
 It’s also opened up a whole host of job opportunities for me.”

 Two years his senior, his colleague Xalati Maluleke, an assistant to the Venue Broadcast Manager, was equally enthusiastic about the programme: “Up until the start of the World Cup we’d only studied theory, so it was fascinating for us to be able to put all that into practice.
 I feel I have a bright future ahead of me because I have gained a lot of experience in a big company like HBS.”